streamnative/pulsar-io-aws-eventbridge/docs/io-aws-eventbridge-sink.md

 ## Retry Put

-In AWS Event Bridge, about Handling failures with PutEvents, It just suggests to retry each error message [until it succeeds](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-putevents.html).
+In AWS Event Bridge, about Handling failures with PutEvents, It suggests retrying each error message [until it succeeds](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-putevents.html).

 This connector will provide two flow configs for the controller's retry strategy: